muenchhausen/ubuntu-dovecot-simple-imap/README.md

-You find here the repository for the Docker image muenchhausen/ubuntu-dovecot-simple-imap.

 ## What is it
-It is a simple [Dovecot](http://www.dovecot.org) IMAP server with one predefined account for archiving your mail on a locally available NFS share.
+It is a simple [Dovecot](http://www.dovecot.org) IMAP server Docker image with one predefined account for archiving your mail on a locally available NFS share.

 ## Requirements